DavisVaughan/ivs/tests/testthat/_snaps/between.md

     Output
       <error/vctrs_error_matches_nothing>
       Error in `iv_locate_between()`:
       !
-Each element must have a match. x The element at location 1 does not have a match.
+Each value of `needles` must have a match in `haystack`. x Location 1 of `needles` does not have a match.

 # detect between takes the common type